Thomas Moispointner, Catering

 Jonas is responsible for the strategic direction and management of EAF as well as communications with the effective altruism community.
 He studied medicine and economics with a focus on health and development economics, during which time he acquired expertise central to charity evaluation.
 He previously served on the boards of several charities.

-Lukas is responsible for EAF’s strategic focus.
+Lukas is responsible for EAF big picture thinking and approach.
 Working at the Foundational Research Institute (FRI), he developed important considerations from the perspective of suffering-focused ethics.
 He is currently researching how to mitigate risks from emerging technologies.